-Person who was granted subsidiary protection status, has a right to obtain a special travel document for an alien, in accordance with the provisions of the Aliens Act.
-That document is issued for a period of two years and can be renewed.
-Depending on the country of travel, a geographical limitations attached to the travel document.
-Q25.
-What are the most common reasons for travel to their country of origin stated by beneficiaries of subsidiary protection to national authorities: ☐ Visits for family reasons ☐ Marriage in the country of origin □ Business reasons ☐ Other reasons Please specify: No intentions or reasons for travel to their country of origin being reported.
+☐ Busines s reasons

+☐ Other re easons

+Please spe ecify:

 Q25a.
 Please specify if this information is recorded by national authorities (e.g. in a database).

+This information is recoras with refugees. ded and stored in the case file and in the national database.
+In the same manner

-Non-existing.
-Q26.
-If a beneficiary of subsidiary protection in your (Member) State travels to his/her country of origin, can his/her protection status be ceased (e.g. re-establishment in the country of origin)?
-N/A. Regulations on that matter are not specified in national legislation, case law or in practice.
+subsidiary protection in your (Member) State travels to his/her country of origin, tatus be ceased (e.g. re-establishment in the country of origin)?
+NO

 Q26a.
-If yes to Q26, is it specified: Please indicate whether the same legislative provisions (and/or case law or practice) are applicable in the same way to refugees and beneficiaries of subsidiary protection in your (Member) State. ☐ In national legislation?
-If box is marked, please specify legislation: ☐ In case law?
-If box is marked, please indicate case law reference and short summary: ☐ In practice?
-If box is marked, please explain practice: Q26b.
-If yes to Q26, which of the following circumstances are taken into account when assessing cessation of protection: Please tick options that apply.
-For each of the (ticked boxes) options indicated, please specify whether it is based on legislation, case law or (administrative) practice. ☐ Frequency of travels to the country of origin ☐ Duration of stay in the country of origin ☐ Specific place of the stay in the country of origin ☐ Reason for travel to the country of origin □ Other Please specify: Regulations on that matter are not specified in national legislation, case law or in practice.
-Guidance and challenges in assessing cases of cessation of subsidiary protection Q27.
-Is guidance or any other form of established practice on cessation of subsidiary protection available to national authorities?
-NO. If yes, please indicate whether they take the form of: ☐ Internal guidelines Please explain: ☐ UNHCR guidelines on cessation person may need to acquire a visa if the specific country is requesting it.
-There are no
+If yes to Q26, is it specified:

+the same legislative provisions (and/or case law or practice) are applicable in es and beneficiaries of subsidiary protection in your (Member) State.

+☐ In nation onal legislation?

+If box is n narked, please specify legislation:

+☐ In case law?

+If box is n marked, please indicate case law reference and short summary:

+☐ In prac tice?

+If box is n narked, please explain practice:

+Q26b .
+If yes to Q26, version of protection: which of the following circumstances are taken into account when assessing

+apply.
+For each of the (ticked boxes) options indicated, please specify whether n, case law or (administrative) practice.

+☐ Freque ncy of travels to the country of origin

+☐ Duratio n of stay in the country of origin

+☐ Specific place of the stay in the country of origin

+☐ Reason for travel to the country of origin

+□ Other

+Please spe ecify:

+Guidance and challen ges in assessing cases of cessation of subsidiary protection

+Q27 .
+Is guidance or any to national authorities? other form of established practice on cessation of $\mathit{subsidiary}$ protection available YES

+If yes, please indicate w hether they take the form of:

+☐ Interna ll guidelines

+Please exp olain:

+⊠ UNHCR guidelines on cessation

+⊠ Other